Assistant Resident Director

 - Other duties as assigned

-- Duties and assignments are subject to change at the discretion of the department Director, Assistant Director, Area Coordinator or Resident Director; the amount of time devoted to each area may vary from time to time
+- Duties and assignments are subject to change at the discretion of the RCS Leadership Team; the amount of time devoted to each area may vary from time to time

 Compensation

-The ARD will receive a $1000.00 monthly stipend (10 months) plus housing accommodations and a meal plan to use when the campus dining halls are open.
-Please note, the candidate selected for this position will not receive any additional benefits, other than the stipend, apartment and meal plan stated above.
-The ARD can purchase a faculty/staff parking pass through parking services, but is not covered by the department.
+The ARD will receive a $1,000 monthly stipend (10 months) plus housing accommodations and a meal plan to use when the campus dining halls are open.
+Please note, candidates selected for this position will not receive any additional benefits beyond the stipend, apartment, and meal plan stated above.
+The ARD can purchase a staff parking pass through Parking Services, but this expense is not covered by Residential Services.
 We are not able to offer a tuition waiver, health insurance, or other benefits.

 Minimum Qualifications